ggwpez/zcale/README.md

 const Struct = struct {
 	a: u8,

-	pub fn scaleEncode(self: *const @This(), writer: anytype) !void {
+	// You better hope to not typo this function name/args/visibility ;) pub fn scaleEncode(self: *const @This(), writer: anytype) !void {
 		try writer.write(123);
 		try writer.write(self.a);